 To work with partners to ensure that those, in Surrey and beyond, who have missed out on learning in the past, have opportunities to learn and to reach their full potential.

-- Disadvantaged communities living in Surrey and other parts of the South East
+- Those living within disadvantaged communities in Surrey and other parts of the South-East.

-- 19+ Adults (and young disadvantaged adults 16-19 where these are not being catered for)
+- Young people aged 14-19 where these are not already being catered for.